yongjunshin/Introduction_to_Software_Testing_for_Safe_AI/modules/02_test_coverages/1_structural_coverages.md

 - Two tests `(A=6, B=5, C=1)` and `(A=3, B=5, C=1)` prove **A** independence (only A changes, Decision 1 changes)
 - **MC/DC Coverage**: 1/3 × 100% = **33.33%** (only 1 out of 3 conditions proven independent)
-- To achieve **100% MC/DC coverage**, we need additional test cases that prove independence:
+- To achieve **100% MC/DC coverage**, we need four test cases that prove independence:

 | Test Case | A>5 | B<10 | Decision 1 | C==1 | Decision 2 | MC/DC Test Case? |
 |-----------|-----|------|------------|------|------------|------------------|